exercism/ruby/generatorv2/README.md

 ### Things to do before running the generator

+Run `bundle install` to install the required libraries.
 Before running the generator you have to make sure a couple of files are in place.

 1. `tests.toml` file